dsc-courses/dsc106-2025-wi/labs/lab04/index.md

 **What to Do:**
 1. Copy this snippet into your `global.js` file.
-2. Identify the URL `../lib/projects.json` and make sure the file exists in your project structure.

 #### 2. Handling Errors
 Add a check to ensure the `fetch` request was successful.
 If it wasn’t, throw an error to handle invalid responses.
 Here’s the next piece: